LHolten/rust-query/README.md

 ```
 The full example code can be found in [insert_and_select.rs](examples/insert_and_select.rs)

-Some features not shown in this example are:
-- Migrations and unique constraints
-- Lookups by unique constraint
-- Aggregations

 ## Examples
 For more examples you can look at [the examples directory](/examples).